AqwamCreates/DataPredict/docs/index.md

 * You can also see how it reduces machine learning engineering costs [here](CostReductionInformation.md)!

-You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).
+* You can download and read the full list of commercial licensing agreements [here](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements.md).

-I do not entertain "proof of value" requests.
+* I do not entertain "proof of value" requests.
 You can read the reasons [here](WhyIDoNotEntertainProofOfValueRequests.md).

-Want to contribute?
-Have a look at the information and perks [here](ContributorInformation.md).

 ## Terms And Conditions Information